 Education Immersion Weekends

-In addition to the required curriculum, you are required to travel to Loyola's Chicago campus at least twice during your program for Education Immersion Weekends (EIWs).
+In addition to the required curriculum for the MJ in Compliance and Enterprise Risk Management, you are required to travel to Loyola's Chicago campus at least twice during your program for Education Immersion Weekends (EIWs).
 Though you are encouraged to attend as many EIW sessions as you would like at any time in the program, you should plan to attend one EIW in your first or second term of the program to participate in orientation sessions.
 The second EIW or on-campus event can be scheduled at a time that is convenient for you (for example, to attend a symposium event or to participate in commencement).
 EIWs offer programming to reinforce learning objectives, provide a venue for networking, and foster communication among students, alumni, and faculty.

 To apply for the MJ in Health Law program, you must possess a Bachelor's degree or its equivalent from an accredited college or university.
 You must also demonstrate a professional connection to the subject area through two years of professional experience.